trms/screenweave-embed/README.md

 ### Standalone video details view and HREF navigation

 - sw-video-details can be used alone, without a sw-channel.
 In this case you'll need to give it the channel invite code and the id of the video you want it to show.
-    - Standalone sw-video-details uses the exact same layout as one inside a sw-channel.
+    - If using a custom layout, note that the layout for standalone is different compared to when this tag is used inside a channel.
 - A standalone sw-video-details can take a video ID directly via sw-video-id, or as the name of a query param that will contain the id via sw-video-id-param.
 If both are used AND the named query param actually exists, then sw-video-id-param will take precedence.
 - All sw-media can optionally take a param sw-href which will cause it to navigate to another path when clicked, instead of switching to an inline video details view.
 In the given string `{id}` will be replaced with the video id.
     - When using sw-href on a sw-media you MAY omit the inline sw-video-details that the containing channel or standalone collection would normally require.